Archibald Grimké: Marriage and children

 After getting established with his law practice in Boston, Massachusetts, Grimké met and married Sarah Stanley, a white woman from the Midwest.
-In 1880 they had a daughter, Angelina Weld Grimké, named after Archibald's aunt.
+In 1880, they had a daughter, Angelina Weld Grimké, named after Archibald's aunt.
 They separated while their daughter was young, and Stanley returned with Angelina to the Midwest when the girl was three.
 When Angelina was seven, Stanley started working.
 She brought Angelina back to Archibald in Boston.
 The couple never reconciled, and Stanley never saw her daughter again; she committed suicide by poisoning in 1898.

 In 1894, Grimké was appointed consul to the Dominican Republic.
 While he held this position, his daughter Angelina lived for years with his brother Francis and his wife Charlotte in Washington, D.C., where Francis was minister of the 15th Street Presbyterian Church.

 After graduating from school, Angelina became a teacher and writer.
 Her essays and poetry were published by The Crisis of the NAACP.
 In 1916, she wrote the play Rachel, which addressed lynching, in response to a call by the NAACP for works to protest the controversial film The Birth of a Nation.
-It is one of the first plays by an African American considered to be part of the Harlem Renaissance.
+It is one of the first plays by an African American considered part of the Harlem Renaissance.
 In addition, she wrote poetry, some of which is now considered the first lesbian work by an African American.